 Even when acting as a spiritual teacher, and now, as executive director of our nonprofit, I remain without formal income and rely on the generosity of donors.
-Therefore, if you feel drawn to it, I would be most grateful for your help to support my basic needs in retreat at Miyo Samten Ling, especially as I return to full-time retreat in 2023.
+Therefore, if you feel drawn to it, I would be most grateful for your help to support my essential needs at Miyo Samten Ling, especially as I return to full-time retreat in 2023.
 I have already discovered the power of a Circle of Support, in which many people, each offering a modest amount each month, have become directly involved in the purpose and enactment of my practice in solitude.
 Each one of you is included in my heart and daily prayers, as part of our united efforts to benefit our world in so many different ways.